smithy-lang/smithy/docs/source-2.0/aws/aws-core.rst

     * - apiConfig
       - ``structure``
       - Configuration structure for resource specific tagging operations, if applicable.
+If this property is present the three sub-properties are required.
     * - apiConfig.tagApi
       - ``ShapeID``
-      - Defines the operation used to create and update tags associations for the resource.
+      - **Required** Defines the operation used to create and update tags associations for the resource.
 The value MUST be a valid :ref:`shape-id` that targets an ``operation`` shape.
     * - apiConfig.untagApi
       - ``ShapeID``
-      - Defines the operation used to deletes tag associations from the resource.
+      - **Required** Defines the operation used to deletes tag associations from the resource.
 The value MUST be a valid :ref:`shape-id` that targets an ``operation`` shape.
     * - apiConfig.listTagsApi
       - ``ShapeID``
-      - Defines the operation used to list tags for the resource.
+      - **Required** Defines the operation used to list tags for the resource.
         The value MUST be a valid :ref:`shape-id` that targets an ``operation`` shape.

 Resource specific tagging operations tagApi, untagApi, and listTagsApi have corresponding requirements to :ref:`tag-resource-api`, :ref:`untag-resource-api`,